Asanvery/SocialTools/README.md

 Create a resource with Snippets ``[[!socDialogForm]]``
 * for a list of incoming messages

- *used in this example pdoPage, you can also use getPage* ``[[!pdoPage?
+ *this example used pdoPage, you can also use getPage* ``[[!pdoPage?
   &element=`socDialogList`
   &action=`inbox`